Would you like to clone yourself?

 - The nucleus is removed from this cell.

-- The resulting embryo is implanted into a mother sheep, where it continue its development.
-This process is shown in Figure below.
+- The resulting embryo is implanted into a mother sheep, where it continue its development (Figure below).

-To clone an animal, a nucleus from the animal’s cells are fused with an egg cell (from which the nucleus has been removed) from a donor.
+To clone an animal, a nucleus from the animal’s cells are fused with an egg cell (from which the nucleus has been removed) from a donor, creating a new zygote.

 Is Cloning Easy?